dippynark/cluster-api-provider-kubernetes/README.md

 kubectl get secret example-kubeconfig -o jsonpath='{.data.value}' | base64 --decode > example-kubeconfig

 # Switch to example cluster
-# If the cluster api endpoint is not reachable from your machine you can exec into the
+# If the cluster api endpoint is not reachable from your machine you can exec into a
 # controller Node (Pod) and run `export KUBECONFIG=/etc/kubernetes/admin.conf` instead
 export KUBECONFIG=example-kubeconfig